groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/qrcode/docx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Generate QR code for DOCX with Java"
+head_title: "Create QR code for DOCX with Java"
 head_description: "The GroupDocs.Signature API enables the generation of QR codes for DOCX files.
 Create QR codes from your content and place them on any page."

 ############################# Header ############################
-title: "Generate QR codes for DOCX"
+title: "Create QR codes for DOCX"
 description: "Easily create 2D barcodes with text and numeric data and place them on any page of various documents using GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"